 - Develop the theoretical basis and practical skills necessary to manage the critically ill surgical patient

-- To be able to assess critically ill patients accurately and appreciate the value of a system of assessment for the critically ill
+- Be able to assess critically ill patients accurately and appreciate the value of a system of assessment for the critically ill

 - Understand the subtlety and variety of presentation of critical illness and the methods available for improving detection

-- Understand the importance of a plan of action in order to achieve clinical progress, accurate diagnosis and early definitive treatment.
-Be able to formulate a plan of action and involve appropriate assistance in a timely manner.
+- Understand the importance of a plan of action in order to achieve clinical progress, accurate diagnosis and early definitive treatment, and be able to formulate a plan of action and involve appropriate assistance in a timely manner.